 Note: I’ve used this recipe with lots of different fruit juices.
 It’s a great way to get rid of lots of passionfruit and withhold the seeds.
 Experiment and let me know what you try.

 This is Jason’s Christmas Pudding recipe which he won first prize in the local show.
-Last year I regrettably made a different version, but we didn’t like the addition of nuts and it was more work .
-I also bought a special pudding tin and it went rusty after only a few months!
-Anyhow I’ve gone back to this winning one which was well received the year I made it.
+It was well received the year I made it and took it along to my in-laws’ house.
 I’ve made a few changes, mostly notably I’ve divided everything in half which you’ll find is still plenty.

 375g sultanas, sundried